What is Ogivri™ (trastuzumab-dkst)?

 Ogivri is a monoclonal antibody.
 Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by other components in the immune system.
-Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
-Ogivri attaches to the HER2 receptor.
+Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.1

-Breast cancers that are classified as HER2+ have a surplus of HER2 receptors, which can cause the cancer to grow and spread quickly.
+Breast cancers that are classified as HER2+ have too many HER2 receptor antigens.
+This can cause the cancer to grow and spread quickly.
 Ogivri targets these receptors and can slow or block the growth and spread of HER2+ breast cancers.1

-What are some of the possible side effects of Ogivri?
+What are the possible side effects of Ogivri?